Covid 19: Advice for people severely affected by mental illness & their carers

 But if you need ‘continuous care’ from your carer, then they can be with you when you meet a friend or relative outside.
 The government haven’t said what they mean by the term ‘continuous care.’
 But we think that it would be reasonable to argue that you need ‘continuous care’ if you need it daily, or even less frequently, as long it’s regular.
-We will be raising this with the Department of Health and Social Care.

 So, we believe that if you can’t go for walks or exercise without your carer then you can take them with you when you meet a friend or relative for a walk.

 You might want to go outside with members of your household or support bubble but need your carer to be there.
 This is also allowed, but again only if you need ‘continuous care’.

 If you need more than 1 carer to be with you, this is allowed.
 But you can’t have more than 2 carers supporting you.